 So, as Conservation Architects, we seek to care for the building’s history through sensitive preservation of but to also look forward and place the building into a longer-term context with the belief that well designed contemporary additions made now will become part of the layered history in future.

 Conservation Architects in London

 The prime areas of central London are typically considered to be the postcode zones of W1 (Mayfair and West End), W8 (Kensington), W11 (Notting Hill and Holland Park), SW1 (Belgravia), SW3 (Chelsea), SW5 & SW7 (South Kensington).
 These postcode areas fall almost entirely within two Boroughs: The Royal Borough of Kensington and Chelsea and The City of Westminster.
 Together these Boroughs contain 91 designated Conservation Areas covering virtually the entire area, as seen in the map below.

-This central historic core of the city has, by far, the highest concentration of Listed Buildings in London.
+This central historic core of the city has, by far, the highest concentration of protected buildings.

 Designing within these sensitive historic areas requires a specialist level of architectural expertise.
 Proposals are closely scrutinized by the planning authorities and we, as Conservation Architects, need to develop persuasive proposals in order to obtain beneficial consents for our clients.
 The statutory authorities who grant the consents are duty bound to ensure that the proposals ‘preserve or enhance’ the character of a Conservation Area.
 Rodić Davidson has extensive experience of building successful dialogue with Conservation Officers and we have a track record of securing advantageous consents for new build projects as well as renovations.